Talk to Dr. Sam Ridgway, the Dolphin Doctor and the father of marine mammal medicine.

 To watch the trailer for this project, please click here.

 The National Marine Mammal Foundation (NMMF) is a 501(c)(3) nonprofit organization recognized globally as a leader in marine mammal science, medicine, and conservation.
 With a mission to improve and protect life for marine mammals, humans, and our shared oceans through science, service, and education, our team of forward-thinking aquatic and wildlife veterinarians, scientists, conservationists, care experts, and analysts, is answering critical questions about the health of marine mammals.
 We are committed to protecting marine animals and conserving at-risk, threatened, and endangered cetacean species world-wide.
 In addition to publishing our findings in scientific literature, we share our discoveries with children and the community through our Education and Outreach program.
 More information at NMMF.org.

-StoryFile LLC was founded in 2017 in Los Angeles by Heather Smith, Sam Gustman, Stephen Smith, and Ceci Chan.
+StoryFile LLC was founded in 2017 in Los Angeles by Heather Smith, Sam Gustman, and Stephen Smith.
 StoryFile uses AI, AR, VR, and its proprietary innovative technology to create and inspire human connections across generations to connect the past, present, and future.
 StoryFile developed the world’s first conversational video interactive platform that gives the storyteller the opportunity to tell their narrative and experiences in their own words.
 StoryFile has achieved the previously thought-of impossible by taking 2D video and transforming it into a 3D experience for all stakeholders.
 StoryFile recently launched StoryFile Life, the first at-home version of the company’s proprietary conversational video technology which enables anyone to easily preserve the memories of loved ones and important life moments.
 It is a perfect gift for families, friends and mentors, since everyone has stories that deserve to be told, and saved for the future.
 More information at StoryFile.com.